beckyoconnor/worcester-swim-club-championships/WSC_Club_Champs_2025/stroke_specialists_by_age.md

 ## 🏊 Stroke Specialists by Age Group

-*Highest average points per stroke (Freestyle, Backstroke, Breaststroke, Butterfly)*
+*Highest single performance in each stroke (best event score regardless of distance)*

 ### Age 9